madaankirti/A1/README.md

 | Sending messages before authentication  | The connection is closed and access is denied.   |
 | User disconnects while in a group       | The user is removed from the group list.         |

+## Challenges

+1. To handle concurrent clients, we needed to manage simultaneous access to shared data structures like clients and groups.
+To prevent race conditions, `std::mutex` was used to ensure safe access and maintain data consistency.

+2. Debugging multi-threaded code was challenging due to the unpredictable execution order of threads.
+To address this, extensive logging with `std::cerr` was implemented, allowing us to track execution flow and identify potential issues more effectively.

+3. Parsing user commands required extracting parameters such as `group_name` and `username`.
+This was accomplished using `std::string::find()` and `std::string::substr()`, ensuring accurate parsing while maintaining efficiency.